AlexDobsonPleming/federated-learning-clinical-safety-client/README.md

 # Federated Learning Clinical Safety Dashboard Client

-This is the React front-end for the Federated Learning Clinical Safety Server, built with Next.js App Router and Mantine UI.
+This is the React front-end for the Federated Learning Clinical Safety Server, built with Next.js and Mantine UI.

----

-## Table of Contents

-- Features
-- Prerequisites
-- Setup & Installation
-- Environment Variables
-- Running the Client
-- npm Scripts
-- Contributing
-- License

----

-## Features

-- Next.js App Router
-- Mantine component library
-- TypeScript
-- PostCSS with mantine-postcss-preset
-- Storybook for UI development
-- Jest with React Testing Library for unit tests
-- ESLint with eslint-config-mantine

 ---

 ## Prerequisites